Happening Now

 Public Feedback Survey

 Public input will be used to inform the recommendations in the final plan.
-Use the box at the top of the page to subscribe and receive a link to take the survey, plus all the lastest updates on the project!
+Take the survey and share your voice!

 November 2025 - April 2026

 We want to hear from you, but who wants another meeting to attend?
 Invite us to come speak with your group at your next gathering.
 We will explain the project, answer your questions and collect your recommendations to include with all the community feedback.
 We will come to you!
-Email avltrees@publicinput.com for more info.
+Email avltrees@publicinput.com or complete the Roadshow interest form to request more info.

 Public Tree Inventory